styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Enhanced UI with better visual feedback and confirmation prompts
 - Automatic inventory updates after transactions
 - Support for all item types including equipment, consumables, and special items
-- Smart quantity validation and error handling
-- Seamless integration with the existing shop interface

 ### Configurator
 Handles import/export of configuration data for the mod loader: